jcworkport/ReactJS-landing-page/README.md

 ![Preview GIF](./react-landing-page.gif)

-# Getting Started with Create React App
+# Getting Started: Running this app on Vite

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).